 An internal calibration source provides a repeatable signal for the bolometer arrays.
-It radiates through a 1mm hole in the centre of the beam steering mirror, M4.
+It radiates through a 2.8-mm hole in the centre of the beam steering mirror, M4.
 As this is at a pupil image, the illumination is close to uniform over the arrays.
-The source can be modulated at frequencies up to 5 Hz, and operated at temperatures up to 80 K to give sufficient signal on the arrays, with peak power dissipation < 2 mW.
-The beam steering mirror is capable of chopping $\pm 2$ arcminutes along the long axis of the 4 x 8 arcminute field of view, at frequencies up to 2 Hz with an efficiency of 90% and power dissipation < 2 mW.
+The source will be modulated at frequencies of a few Hz, and will provide a high instantaneous S/N with peak power dissipation < 2 mW.
+The beam steering mirror is capable of chopping $\pm 2$ arcminutes along the long axis of the 4 x 8 arcminute field of view, at frequencies up to 2 Hz with an efficiency of 90% and power dissipation < 4 mW.
 It can operate at higher frequencies with reduced efficiency and increased power dissipation.
 The beam steering mechanism can simultaneously chop at up to 1 Hz in the orthogonal direction by up to 30 arcseconds.
 Two axis motion allows "jiggling" of the pointing to create a fully sampled image of the sky with the feedhorn-coupled detectors whose diffraction-limited beams on the sky are separated by approximately twice the beam FWHM.